GitMirroring/gnuboot/site/faq.md

 It is advisable to simply use a larger ROM image.
 This section was written mostly for ASUS KCMA-D8 and KGPE-D16 mainboards, where previously we only provided 2MiB ROM images in Libreboot, but we now provide 16MiB ROM images.
-Other sizes are not provided because in practise, someone upgrading one of these chips will just use a 16MiB one.
+Other sizes are not provided because in practice, someone upgrading one of these chips will just use a 16MiB one.
 Larger sizes are available, but 16MiB is the maximum that you can use on all currently supported Libreboot systems that use SPI flash.